🎯 Lead Qualification BANT+ Script

 Before you start:

-• Load config.yml from the repo root for brand voice, agent signature, and routing rules
+config.ymlfrom the repo root for brand voice, agent signature, and routing rules - Reference

-• Reference knowledge-base/regulations/ for TCPA, DNC, and state-specific disclosure requirements (recording consent, AI disclosure)
+knowledge-base/regulations/for TCPA, DNC, and state-specific disclosure requirements (recording consent, AI disclosure) - Reference

 Process:

-1. Open with context, not a form — The first message must reference how the lead arrived and what they showed interest in.
+Open with context, not a form — The first message must reference how the lead arrived and what they showed interest in, and should carry one specific, verifiable detail from the recon pass.
 Cold openers ("Hi, are you still looking to buy a home?") fail.
 Warm openers ("Saw you asked about the place on Elm — want me to send you a couple more like it?") get engagement.
+Recon-informed openers ("Saw you asked about the Elm St place — it's the 1926 Craftsman that just came back on after a price cut.
+Want two or three more like it?") get replies.

 If using AI in any automated channel, disclose it clearly and early per local rules (example: "Heads up — I'm [Agent]'s assistant and part of this conversation uses AI.
 I'll loop [Agent] in directly for the important parts.").